scientific-python/specs/spec-0007/index.md

    If neither `seed` nor `rng` was passed but the user has previously called `np.random.seed()` this function gives a `FutureWarning` because the behavior will change as noted in the Impact section point 1.
 2. A decorator to deal with the `seed` to `rng` keyword rename.
-In future versions, this will deprecate the `seed` keyword.
+In future versions, this will deprecate the keyword-only parameter `seed`.
 Meanwhile, it ensures that the documentation and auto-completion only advertises the new parameter name.
    Delaying the deprecation ensures that downstream users can switch to `rng=` on all supported SciPy versions when the deprecation happens.

 ```python